Azure/template-analyzer/CONTRIBUTING.md

-# Contributing to the Template Analyzer
+# Contributing to the Template Analyzer project
-We welcome community contributions to the Template Analyzer.
+We welcome community contributions to Template Analyzer.
 Please note that by participating in this project, you agree to abide by the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/) and terms of the [CLA](#contributor-license-agreement-cla).

 ## Getting Started
 * If you haven't already, you will need the [.NET 6 SDK](https://dotnet.microsoft.com/download) installed locally to build and run this project.